Skip to content

 : {};

-When a user defines a route like /posts/:postId/comments/:commentId or /user/:id(\\d+), the compiler dissects the string literal, identifies dynamic parameter segments (including regex constraints and trailing wildcards), and automatically compiles the parameters into a type-checked shape.
+When you write /posts/:postId/comments/:commentId or /user/:id(\\d+), the compiler dissects the string literal, identifies dynamic segments (including regex constraints and wildcards), and compiles them into a type-checked shape.

 router.get("/posts/:postId/comments/:commentId", (ctx) => {